 Although we have had the opportunity to work with many different breeds, and mixtures of breeds, we share our lives with Labrador retrievers.
 As a child, Alycia wished for a pet dog, and when she was 5 years old, her parents brought home their first puppy, a yellow Labrador retriever.
 We love the versatility, devotion, intelligence, personality, athletic ability and good looks of this breed, and believe that our family would not be complete without them.

-Torg’s Water on Stone TDCH TD-ROM CW-SSS SD-A-SP SOG DM TPK
+TDCH Torg’s Water on Stone TD-ROM TEAM1 CCC1

-Coulee is a 5-year-old Labrador retriever also from Torg’s Labradors in Minnesota.
+Coulee is a 7-year-old Labrador retriever also from Torg’s Labradors in Minnesota.
 He is currently in training for numerous sports including competition obedience, hunt work, scent detection, and agility!
 He has earned numerous titles in scent detection, tricks, and in dock diving and he’s just getting started!
-He was awarded the Teak Award for Most Versatile Labrador through the BC Labrador Retriever Club for 2019.
+He was awarded the Teak Award for Most Versatile Labrador through the BC Labrador Retriever Club for 2019 and 2021.

 He is a very athletic and enthusiastic dog when training but is extremely quiet in the house or when not working.
 He’s very smart and has a lot of desire to please.
 He is also very social and gentle and gets along with everyone he meets be it children, other dogs, livestock, etc.